The New Lawn: Stadium

 In April 2009, The New Lawn hosted the Conference League Cup final between Forest Green and AFC Telford United in which Telford won the game 0-3 on penalty kicks following the 90 minutes finishing goalless.
 The match was shown live on Setanta Sports.
 In December 2009 the ground was selected as part of the city of Bristol's 2018 FIFA World Cup bid to act as a training ground facility.

 In June 2011, work began on the pitch at the stadium to make it the first organic football pitch in the world.

 This was then followed in December 2011 by the installation of 180 solar panels to the EESI stand to help the club generate its own electricity.

 In April 2012, the club introduced the first solar powered robotic lawn mower to be used on a football pitch in British football.
 The Etesia robot mower - known as a 'mow bot' - uses GPS technology to automatically guide it round the pitch without the need for human intervention.

 In August 2012, a Manchester United XI played a pre-season friendly at the ground in aid of the Sustainability in Sport foundation which was created by Forest Green chairman Dale Vince and Gary Neville.

 On 25 August 2014, a BT Sport televised Conference National derby game with Bristol Rovers saw 3,781 in attendance, the highest ever recorded league attendance at the stadium.
+The record was subsequently broken a number of times, with the current record being 4,788 for a EFL League One match against Bristol Rovers on 11 March 2023.
+The record attendance in all competitions is 4,836 for a FA Cup Third Round 4-3 defeat to Derby County on 3 January 2009.